 White specks, dots or webbing

-Fine webbing, pale stippling and tiny moving dots usually mean spider mites, which thrive in warm, dry air.
+Fine webbing, pale stippling and tiny moving dots on a bonsai usually mean spider mites, which thrive in warm, dry air.

 Likely causes